LeoPonin/INT100-G2-02-2Na2Jai/README.md

-Name and stat collector with roll20 that calculate stat by individualy
+Name and stat collector with roll20 that calculate stat by individualy.
+Easy to use i guess ¯\_(ツ)_/¯